 What Is the Pomodoro Technique?

-The Pomodoro Technique is a productivity method that encourages a user to set a timer and work in 25-minute intervals with five-minute breaks in between.
+The Pomodoro Technique is a productivity method that encourages a user to break their workday down into 25-minute intervals with five-minute breaks in between.
+It also includes processes for organizing the day, handling interruptions and assessing one’s priorities in light of new information.

-Each interval and its break is referred to as a “pomodoro,” which is Italian for “tomato.”
+Each 25-minute interval is referred to as a “pomodoro,” which is Italian for “tomato.”
 Its namesake derives from Francesco Cirillo, who in the 1980s would regulate his university studies using a tomato-shaped kitchen timer.

 By breaking sizable tasks into smaller portions, the Pomodoro Technique encourages users to work with the time they have, rather than against it.